-Virtually the same formula is repeated five times a day during the call to prayers, five time immediately before the beginning of prayers (iqāmah) nine times a day during the minimum mandatory prayers, several more times if the Muslim performs the recommended prayer (sunnah).
-The most common title of Prophet Muhammad since his mission until today is Rasūlullāh (the Messenger of God).
+Virtually the same formula is repeated five times a day during the call to prayers, five times a day immediately before the beginning of prayers (Iqamah), nine times a day during the minimum mandatory prayers, several more times if the Muslim performs additional recommended prayers (Sunnah).
+The most common title of Prophet Muhammad since his mission until today is Rasoolullah (the messenger of God).
 The Qur'an gives him this title.
 During his lifetime he was addressed as such by his followers.
-The voluminous collections of Hadīth (Prophet Muhammad's sayings) are narrated typically in these forms: "I heard the Messenger of Allah say...,"
+The voluminous collections of Hadith (Prophet Muhammad's sayings) are narrated typically in these forms: "I heard the Messenger of Allah said or replied...."

-He shall not fail nor be discouraged till he has set judgment in the earth (v.4), he shall prevail against his enemies (v.13) and shall bring judgment to the Gentiles.(v.1)
+He shall not fail nor be discouraged till he has set judgement in the earth (V.4), he shall prevail against his enemies (V. 13) and shall bring judgement to the Gentiles (V.1).

-In comparing the lives and missions of Jesus and Muhammad, it becomes readily clear in the case of Jesus he expressed on more than one occasion how disappointed he was in the Israelites rejection of him.
+In comparing the lives and missions of Jesus and Muhammad, it becomes readily clear that in the case of Jesus he expressed on more than one occasion how disappointed he was in the Israelites' rejection of him.
 Nor did Jesus live long enough to prevail over his enemies (beyond the moral victory which is a common victory for all prophets).

 On the other hand, we find no trace of Prophet Muhammad's discouragement even in the most critical moments of his mission.
-In one year his beloved and supporting wife Khadijah died following 25 years of successful marriage; his uncle Abu Talib, who was instrumental in protecting him from the fury of the pagan Arabs, also died.
-These two tragedies were combined with the fact that his followers constituted only a small, persecuted and tortured group.
-Under such trying circumstances, Muhammad went to the city of Ta'if to invite people to Islam and seek their support in his struggle against paganism.
+In one year his beloved and supporting wife Khadijah died following 25 years of successful marriage; his uncle Abu Talib, who was instrumental in protecting him from the fury of the pagan Arabs also died.
+These two tragedies were combined with the fact that his followers constituted only a small persecuted and tortured group.
+Under such trying circumstances, Muhammad went to the city of at-Ta'if to invite people to Islam and seek their support in his struggle against paganism.
 He was rejected, mocked at and stoned to the point of bleeding.
-In spite of all this he was never "discourage" to use Isaiah's term (v.4).
-"O Allah!
-Forgive my people for they know not what they are doing," was his utterance.
-When Angel Gabriel offered him the chance to retaliate by destroying their city, he refused in the hope that out of the descendants of these wicked people would come those who would worship God, and come they did!
+In spite of all this he was never "discouraged" to use Isaiah's term (V.4): "O Allah!
+Forgive my people for they do not know that they're doing" was his utterance.
+When Angel Gabriel offered him the chance to retaliate by destroying their city, he refused in the hope that out of the descendants of these wicked people would come those who would worship God!

-After this bitter struggle, Muhammad "prevailed against his enemies," established a strong community of believers who indeed "brought judgment to the Gentiles," especially in the Persian and Byzantine Empires.
+After this bitter struggle, Muhammad "prevailed against his enemies", established a strong community of believers who indeed "brought judgement to the Gentiles", especially in the Persian and Byzantine Empires.
 Many such Gentiles were guided to Islam while others suffered defeats.
-As such he was truly "a light of the Gentiles" of the whole world.
+As such he was truly "A light of the Gentiles" of the whole world.

-He shall not cry, nor lift up, nor cause his voice to be heard in the street (v.2).
+He shall not cry, nor lift up, nor cause his voice to be heard in the street (V.2).

 Not only was this a distinct characteristic and mark of decency of Muhammad's, it was indeed the embodiment of the revelation given to him.
-In the words of the Qur'an: "Be modest in thy bearing and subdue thy voice.
-Lo! the harshest of all voices is the voice of the ass."
-(The Qur'an 31:19)
+In the words of the Qur'an:

-"Allah loveth not the utterance of harsh speech save by one who has been wronged."
-(The Qur'an 4:148)
+(Allah loveth not the utterance of harsh speech save by one who has been wronged. (b)

-"The isles shall wait for his law."
+"The Isles shall wait for his law".
 The only prophet who came, after this prophecy was made (Isaiah's time) with a complete and comprehensive code of law was Prophet Muhammad.
 The law revealed to him spread to all corners of the earth, even in many remote isles and to the farthest deserts.